-University Mall , west of the University of South Florida at 2200 E. Fowler Ave., is one of the region's largest at 1.3 million square feet.
-The major stores operating here are Burlington Coat Factory and Dillard's Clearance Center, along with more than 100 specialty shops and places to eat; phone (813) 971-3466.
+University Mall , west of the University of South Florida at 2200 E. Fowler Ave., was once one of the region's largest at 1.3 million square feet, but is now being redeveloped; phone (813) 971-3466.

 WestShore Plaza , off I-275 exit 40A at 250 WestShore Plaza, opened in 1967 and was the first of Tampa's enclosed malls.
-Dick's Sporting Goods and Macy's anchor the mall, which has more than 70 other stores and an international food court; phone (813) 286-0790.
+Dick's Sporting Goods, JC Penney and Macy's anchor the mall, which has more than 70 other stores and an international food court; phone (813) 286-0790.

 Tampa Premium Outlets opened in October 2015 at 2300 Grand Cypress Dr. in Lutz, 20 miles north of Tampa at I-75 and SR 56.
 This newest addition to area shopping destinations has a Key West theme and houses Coach, Express, Fossil, Michael Kors, Nike, Polo Ralph Lauren, Saks Fifth Avenue OFF Fifth, Vera Bradley and about 80 other outlets; phone (813) 909-8716.
 In nearby Wesley Chapel, head to The Shops at Wiregrass , 28211 Paseo Dr., a pedestrian-friendly village with about 100 shops including Brighton, Champs Sports, The Children's Place and Pottery Barn, along with anchors Dillard's, JCPenney and Macy's; phone (813) 994-2242.